Denis O'Donnell: Business career

-Within a few years of its establishment, the Lee Strand Creamery already won both a first and second prize for creamery butter at the Listowel Show in 1924, followed by a signal success at the Cork Show, winning first, second, and third prizes in various classes, out of competition with 22 others, for which the Kerryman newspaper congratulated Denis O’Donnell, as manager, and his team.
+Within a few years of its establishment, the Lee Strand Creamery already won both first and second prize for creamery butter at the Listowel Show in 1924, followed by a signal success at the Cork Show, winning first, second, and third prizes in various classes, out of competition with 22 others, for which the Kerryman newspaper congratulated Denis O’Donnell, as manager, and his team.

-The 1925 fire

-A very unfortunate fire occurred on the evening of Friday 9 October 1925, at the Lee Strand Creamery, which "caused serious damage to the machinery and plant".
-It was quickly managed "owing to prompt action of the Urban Council firemen" and civic guards, with local civilians, confining it to its source area, and "the main building which contained some very valuable fittings and stock was thereby saved".
-The fire had been discovered by local children playing at the rear of the Creamery, when they saw "sparks issuing from the engine shed".
-Once help arrived and hose-pipes were deployed it became obvious the engine shed was doomed, and the principal effort went into protecting the main building, which succeeded after a two-hour struggle.
-Once alerted, the manager, Denis O’Donnell came immediately to the scene and thanked the firemen and voluntary helpers for their timely services.
+On Friday 9 October 1925, a fire occurred at the Lee Strand Creamery, which "caused serious damage to the machinery and plant".
+While the creamery's engine shed was heavily damaged, the main building was saved.
+O'Donnell thanked the firemen and voluntary helpers for their services.
 The engine room's suction gas plant, refrigerator, boiler and steam engine were all heavily damaged and rendered useless.
-As a result, the Creamery could not function for a period, and no milk could be received from suppliers.
-The equipment alone cost £4,000 to replace, in addition to the other repair costs.
-Luckily the damage was covered by insurance.
+As a result, the creamery could not function for a period, and no milk could be received from suppliers.
 The fire was believed to have been accidental and caused by a spark that set fire to the roof of the engine shed.